Kabi4/GettingStartWithRuby/09.Arrays-2/readme.md

   - It includes all the properties of select method must have a boolean evaluated in the block.
   - It just return the array of rejected elements that is yeild to false in condition.
   - Ex: `p [1,2,3,4,5,6,7,8,9].select{ |ele| ele.odd? }` gives `[2,4,6,8]`.

+ ## Unpack A Multidimensional Array
+  - Let array : `[["Bob",21,"male",false],["Marry",26,"female",true],["Harry",31,"male",true],["Alice",23,"female",false]]`.
+  - We can access the Objects in array with index position with square bracket syntaxs.
+  - We use also destructuring work as `bob,marry,harry,alice = array`. will assign the right side object to varible on left side.
+  - We must always confirm that the variable on left side is equal to the elements in the right side array.
+Other wise we will get a big fat error.